Nike Boys Lacrosse Camp at Clemson University

-A member of the Century Club, Coach Grubb has compiled nearly 150 collegiate victories and produced winning teams 15 of his 17 seasons on the sidelines.
-He continues to volunteer his time on growing the sport in the Southeast as the President of the SELC and member of the Men’s Division Board of Governors of US Lacrosse, the sport’s National Governing Body.
+A member of the Century Club, Coach Grubb has compiled over 200 collegiate victories and produced winning teams 17 of his 20 seasons on the sidelines.
+He continues to volunteer his time on growing the sport in the Southeast as the former President of the SELC and member of the Men’s Division Board of Governors of US Lacrosse, the sport’s National Governing Body.
 Grubb currently serves as the President of the South Carolina Chapter of US Lacrosse.

 US Sports Camps, Inc is extremely pleased to offer this camp with one of the most accomplished and knowledgeable coaches in the Southeast.
 Coach Grubb will also draw on over 20 years of summer camp coaching experience to offer a curriculum that will have an immediate impact on camper’s skills and knowledge of the sport.